civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 67.2

-    For the purposes of this Act, **if** an amount is paid or payable for a period by a person in respect of interest on borrowed money used to acquire a passenger vehicle **or zero-emission passenger vehicle**, or on an amount paid or payable for the acquisition of such a vehicle, **then** in computing the person's income for a taxation year the amount of interest so paid or payable **is** deemed to be the lesser of the actual amount paid or payable and the amount determined by the formula
+    For the purposes of this Act, if an amount is paid or payable for a period by a person in respect of interest on borrowed money used to acquire a passenger vehicle or zero-emission passenger vehicle, or on an amount paid or payable for the acquisition of such a vehicle, then in computing the person's income for a taxation year the amount of interest so paid or payable is deemed to be the lesser of the actual amount paid or payable and the amount determined by the formula

   **(2)** Subsection (1) is deemed to have come into force on March 19, 2019.